Behavioural pseudometrics for continuous-time diffusions: Defining a pseudometric through functionals

 \section{Defining a pseudometric through functionals}

 Before diving into details, let us first give a brief overview of this section.
-We first define a functional $\cF$ on the lattice of 1-bounded pseudometrics based on optimal transport as follows: given a pseudometric $m$ on the state space and two stats $x$ and $y$, we consider the transport cost from $P_t(x)$ to $P_t(y)$ and we define $\cF(m)(x,y)$ to be its supremum over time $t$.
+We first define a functional $\cF$ on the lattice of 1-bounded pseudometrics based on optimal transport as follows: given a pseudometric $m$ on the state space and two states $x$ and $y$, we consider the transport cost from $P_t(x)$ to $P_t(y)$ and we define $\cF(m)(x,y)$ to be its supremum over time $t$.
 This functional aims at describing how a metric would be ``deformed'' by the dynamics of the diffusion when the dynamics is described through the kernels $P_t(x)$.
+We then define an increasing sequence of pseudometrics by $\delta_0(x,y) = |obs(x) - obs(y)|$ (i.e. how different the states $x$ and $y$ look to an external observer before the evolution of the process starts) and then iteratively applying the functional $\cF$: $\delta_{n+1} = \cF(\delta_n)$.